-At the end of each semester, there are common final exam questions that all sections of a course use to assess the peformance of students.
+At the end of each semester, there are common final exam questions that all sections of mathematics courses use to assess the performance of students.
+Throughout the pandemic years 2019-20 and 2020-21, common course assessments continued in all courses.
 These questions are mapped to the General Education Quantitative Literacy objectives.
-In all courses a benchmark of 60% has been set.
+In all courses the success benchmark of 60% has been set.